crux-bphc/chronofactorem-rewrite/README.md

 To import new courses, add a `timetable.json` file to the `src` folder, and run `docker compose up --build --force-recreate ingestion`

+This marks all old courses as archived, and inserts new courses from the `timetable.json` file.

+If something goes wrong, and you need to overwrite the course data for a semester whose data has already been ingested, add the `--overwrite` flag to the ingest script in `docker-compose.yml`. **Note that overwriting course data will wipe all course, section, and timetable data for the combination of academic year and semester being overwritten.**

 Check [.env.example](./.env.example) for an example env file.
 It can be arbitrary, though we recommend using:

 ```